bertrandmartel/metec-braille-driver/raspberry/windows-iot/README.md

 # Windows IoT Core

-MetecDriver library is build using C++/CX as a Windows Runtime Component.
+MetecDriver library is built using C++/CX as a Windows Runtime Component.
 It can be used from other UWP app (C++/C#/.NET).

 ## C++ : Single cell